arnav-kr/node-shuttle/README.md

   ```

 > [!NOTE]
+> First Deploy might take some time to finish (maybe a lot) but subsequent deploys will be faster.

+> [!NOTE]
 > `package.json` contains the `shuttle:` scripts to interact with the shuttle.rs server.
 You can use them to login, deploy, start, restart, and stop the server.